johnhalz/cv-rusty/docs/changelogs/window_feature_summary.md

 ## Overview

-Added image display functionality similar to OpenCV's `imshow` to the cv-rusty library.
+Added image display functionality to the cv-rusty library.
 This feature allows users to display images in GUI windows for debugging and visualization purposes.
+The API uses a unified `show_image()` function that works with both grayscale and color images through Rust's trait system.

 ## Changes Made